AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 - `async_exec`: featured in [Hello, Custom Widget!](GLIMMER_SAMPLES.md#hello-custom-widget) / [Hello, Custom Shell!](GLIMMER_SAMPLES.md#hello-custom-shell)
 - `sync_exec`: executes a block on the event loop synchronously (usually from another thread)
 - `timer_exec`: executes a block after a delay of time has passed
+- `auto_exec`: executes a block on the event loop synchronously only when needed (when running from a thread other than GUI thread)

 #### SWT Proxies